/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • Assign a Program Coordinator to provide support for Intern during the internship

-Before departing for Vietnam, the intern should provide ABROADER specific diet or medical requirements (if any), a final travel itinerary to Vietnam, including flight information, a prearrival checklist and participate in the online pre-departure orientation session with ABROADER.
+Before departing for Vietnam, the intern should provide ABROADER specific diet or medical requirements (if any), a final travel itinerary to Vietnam, including flight information, a pre-arrival checklist, and participate in the online pre-departure orientation session with ABROADER.

 ABROADER’s pre-departure guide is only one component of the intern’s preparation.
 It is the intern’s own responsibility to do their own research to understand issues related to safety, health, political, cultural, and religious conditions in Vietnam.